sunsetmountain/raspberryWeather/README.md

 # raspberryWeather

-You will build an IoT device (Raspberry Pi) that measures weather data.
+You will build an IoT device (Raspberry Pi) that measures weather data and is ready to interact with the Google Cloud Platform.
 In conjunction with the steps included in a [Google Codelab](https://codelabs.developers.google.com/) ("Building a Serverless Data Pipeline: IoT to Analytics"), the weather data can be published to a data pipeline that includes a message queue, serverless function, a Cloud-based data warehouse and an analytics dashboard using Google’s Cloud Platform.

 ## Getting Started